translate/pootle/docs/server/commands.rst

   first visit to Pootle after ``initdb`` will be very slow. **It is best to run** :ref:`commands#refresh_stats` **immediately after initdb**.

-.. _commands#updatedb:

-updatedb
-^^^^^^^^

-.. versionchanged:: 2.5.1

-This is a command line interface to Pootle's database schema upgrade process.

-This will only perform schema upgrades to version 2.5 from Pootle versions older than 2.5.
-To upgrade to version 2.5.1 and later South's :ref:`migrate command <south:commands>` must be used, after upgrading to version 2.5.

-For detailed instructions on upgrading, read the :ref:`upgrading` section of the documentation.

 .. _commands#upgrade:

 upgrade
 ^^^^^^^^

-.. versionadded:: 2.5.1
+.. versionchanged:: 2.7.0

-Performs post schema upgrade actions that are necessary to leave all the bits in place.
-It also serves as a trigger for any changes needed by Translate Toolkit version upgrades.
+Performs post upgrade actions that are necessary to leave all the bits in place.

 Optionally, the command accepts the :option:`--calculate-stats` flag, which will calculate full translation statistics after doing the upgrade.